opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

 ## Next steps

-For more information about ML inference processors, see [ML inference processor](https://docs.opensearch.org/docs/latest/ingest-pipelines/processors/ml-inference/), [ML inference search request processor](https://docs.opensearch.org/docs/latest/search-plugins/search-pipelines/ml-inference-search-request/), and [ML inference search response processor](https://docs.opensearch.org/docs/latest/search-plugins/search-pipelines/ml-inference-search-response/) documentation.
+For more information about ML inference processors, see the [ML inference processor](https://docs.opensearch.org/docs/latest/ingest-pipelines/processors/ml-inference/), [ML inference search request processor](https://docs.opensearch.org/docs/latest/search-plugins/search-pipelines/ml-inference-search-request/), and [ML inference search response processor](https://docs.opensearch.org/docs/latest/search-plugins/search-pipelines/ml-inference-search-response/) documentation.

-For a specific use case, see [Semantic search tutorials](https://docs.opensearch.org/docs/latest/tutorials/vector-search/semantic-search/index/) documentation.
+For a specific use case, see [Semantic search tutorials](https://docs.opensearch.org/docs/latest/tutorials/vector-search/semantic-search/index/).

-We welcome your contributions: if you have a use case to share, consider adding a tutorial for it to the documentation.
+We welcome your contributions!
+If you have a use case to share, consider adding a corresponding tutorial to the documentation.